saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 British American Tobacco Company records

-_This body of corporate records includes records of_ Cameron and Cameron, D. B. Tennant and Company, David Dunlop, Export Leaf Tobacco Company, and T. C. Williams Company_, all of which were tobacco exporting companies acquired by British American Tobacco Company__._
+_This body of corporate records includes records of_ Cameron and Cameron, D. B. Tennant and Company, David Dunlop, Export Leaf Tobacco Company, and T. C. Williams Company, _all of which were tobacco exporting companies acquired by British American Tobacco Company_.

 **Corporate body whose name has changed**